 Statement: The Solution may require

-Rationale: If the IdP service cannot federate to the organisation’s directory services (e.g.,: AAD) then the service MUST be integrated directly to the organisation’s AAD APIs.
+Rationale: If the IdP service cannot federate to the organisation’s directory services (e.g.,: AAD) then the service must be integrated directly to the organisation’s AAD APIs.

 Details: AAD supports both OIDC and OAuth, but they are slightly proprietary.